bobsawey/Bobby-Jo/README.md

 ### Some Stuff:
 **stuff**

-Many thanks to [https://github.com/StellaAthena/StellaAthena](Stella Biderman) for this helpful "HELLO!" template.
+Many thanks to [Stella Biderman](https://github.com/StellaAthena/StellaAthena) for this helpful "HELLO!" template.